Fact-checked by the onlinepaydaynews.com editorial team

 What Do Lenders Actually Require Without a Bank Account?

 Less than you’d probably expect.
-Most lenders offering a short-term loan no bank account required swap out bank statements for a handful of other verification documents — and the list is pretty manageable.
+Most lenders offering a short-term loan no bank account required swap out bank statements for a handful of other verification documents, and the list is pretty manageable.

 Prepaid Card Setup for Online Lenders

-If you’re applying online, a reloadable prepaid debit card is your best friend.
-Cards from Netspend, Green Dot, or Chime’s SpotMe feature can receive direct loan deposits and are available at most major retailers for under $10 — activated immediately, no branch visit required.
-One thing to double-check: confirm your specific lender explicitly supports prepaid card deposits.
-Some tack on additional processing fees of $2–$5, and others simply won’t do it at all, no matter what their marketing implies.
+A reloadable prepaid debit card is your most useful tool if you’re applying online.
+Cards from Netspend, Green Dot, or accounts with Chime’s SpotMe feature can receive direct loan deposits and are available at most major retailers for under $10, activated immediately with no branch visit required.

 Key Takeaway: Lenders accepting a short-term loan no bank account application typically require a photo ID and proof of income.
 Pawnshop loans need only collateral and can be funded in under 15 minutes.
 Prepaid card holders can access many same-day cash options online without a checking account.